Nicolas-8/Capstone_Project-ETFs/README.md

    (Passive) Investors in ETFs might want to over-/underweight, or even exclude certain countries from their portfolios from time to time due to their negative performance in the past and for increased portfolio return in the future.

-    Such data in a choropleth map might be supportive for the sales management department of a bank as well and helps identifying regions of interest for the sales of ETFs tracking such indices.
+    Such data in a choropleth map might be supportive for the (1) individual client or the (2) sales management department of a bank as well and helps identifying regions of interest for the sales of ETFs tracking such indices.
 A heat map would show consistent returns over the years as an additional investment argument.

 2. Data description (and use to solve the problem) and source (acquisition/cleaning)